nathannn8/MyVirtualMachine/README.md

 - Added more instructions.
 - Typing out numbers to run code is suboptimal so I built an assembler.
 - added jump if zero and a stack memory system.
+- ADD_REG added along with examples for demo.

 ## How to Build & Run
 I am currently using `g++` on Windows to build the project.